 3. Fiberglass.
 This material is the current gold standard for indoor planters.
 For outdoor window boxes it does lose some of it’s appeal.
 Fiberglass is a strong material and is usually available in a wider range of factory colors than vinyl.
 It has a great, high quality look, but can be susceptible to winter freezes since it’s such a rigid material.
 It’s important to keep in mind that water expands when it freezes which can crack some materials like hollow plastics, fiberglass, or even some woods.

 4. Cellular PVC, sometimes called architectural-grade PVC.
 Cellular PVC is making a case for being one of the best materials for outdoor planters due to its versatility.
-This is a solid plastic with a matte finish.
-Unlike vinyl, it can hold paint well and has the look of wood.
+This is a solid commercial grade plastic with a matte finish.
+Unlike vinyl, PVC window boxes can hold paint well and has the look of wood.
 It is generally considered an upgraded version of vinyl.
 This material gives a lot of flexibility in terms of longevity and paintability.
 Because of its plastic features it can often expand and contract enough to make it winter resistant as well which means less maintenance and moving boxes around through the different seasons.

 5. Wrought Iron.
 The look of a wrought iron window box is still too distinct to be replicated with plastics and composites, however, the liners inside these "cages" are more commonly made now in composite PVC or vinyl.
 There are different qualities of iron here so beware.
 Some of the cheaper metal baskets may be made from thin metal that easily sags, bends, or breaks.
 If possible look for the nicer cages which are made from thicker metal for a more rigid form.
 They'll look nicer and hold up better over time.
 The coco fiber works great as a liner but keep in mind it will need to be replaced yearly.
 A solid liner may offer a longer solution with less maintenance and replacement.